How to buy General Motors (GM) shares in Australia

 - Search for General Motors.
 Find the share by name or ticker symbol: GM.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until General Motors reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+To spread out your risk, look into dollar-cost averaging, which smooths out buying using consistent intervals and amounts.

 - Decide on how many to buy.
-At last close price of US$63.37, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$28.1, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of General Motors, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of General Motors.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?